Live in prod · ML-DSA-65 Patent Pending

 Try the live widget against production.

-Sign a real (prompt, response).
-Watch the 5-stage pipeline.
-Tamper the response.
-Tamper the partner_id.
-The signature breaks.
-That’s the close.
+Sign a real prompt and response.
+Watch the 5-stage pipeline run.
+Tamper with the response.
+Tamper with the partner_id.
+Watch the signature break.
+That's the whole pitch.